neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 Verify installation of additional packages.
 If necessary, exit minknow service status dialogue by pressing “q”.

-After the completion of this scipt you should see something like the following:
+After the completion of this script you should see something like the following:

 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/cuda_on_guppy.png)

-You should see an entry in the second but last line, indicating that .../bin/guppy_basecall_server is using more than 3.5 GB of GPU.
+You should see an entry in the second but last line, indicating that .../bin/guppy_basecall_server is using more than 3.5 GB of GPU memory.

 ## Minknow UI
 * Ensure no Minion Unit is connected to the control PC.